emelysalmeron/Grocery-list/planning/development-strategy.md

 > HTML

-- Will be rendered in javascript procedure.
+- Will be rendered in javascript handlers using components.

 > CSS

-- will be rendered in javascript procedure.
+- will be rendered in javascript handlers using components.

 > JavaScript

-1. _Procedure_
+1. _data_
+   - An array named `itemsList` to get the data text inputted by the user, will be stored in `state object` file.

+2. _Components_

-   - Create, a procedure function that renders html and css code once the add button is clicked stored in `newItemList.js`
+   - Create, a component function that renders html and css code once the add button is clicked, this function is going to be stored in `newItemListComponent.js`

-2. _handlers_
+3. _handlers_

-   - Create a handler that store the data inputted by the user and call the procedure to add the new user input in the list the handler will be stored in handlerNewItemList.js
+   - Create a handler that store the data inputted by the user and call the component to add the new user input in the list the handler will be stored in handlerNewItemList.js

-3. _listener_
+4. _listener_

-   - Attach a `keyUp` event to the `input tag`.
    - Attach a `click` event to the `add button`.

 ## 3. Remove any item from the list